Robust-Multi-Task Gradient Boosting: Related Work

 \subsection{Gradient Boosting}

-In the context of tabular datasets and supervised learning models, ensemble learning has demonstrated strong performance in solving a wide range of \ac{ML} problems~\cite{Ravid2022}, including classification and regression~\cite{Lakshminarayanan2017,Xia_2023_ICCV}.
-Ensemble models work by combining multiple weak learners to construct a more robust and accurate final model~\cite{zhou2012ensemble}.
+In the context of tabular datasets and supervised learning models, ensemble learning has demonstrated strong performance in solving a wide range of \ac{ML} problems~\citep{Ravid2022}, including classification and regression~\citep{Maciej2016,Lakshminarayanan2017, Hongliang2018,Xia_2023_ICCV,Aybike2024}.
+Ensemble models work by combining multiple base learners to construct a more robust and accurate final model~\citep{zhou2012ensemble,Azal2024}.

 \ac{GB} is among the most successful ensemble methods.
+It builds predictive models by sequentially adding base learners (typically \ac{DTR}) to correct the residuals of preceding models~\citep{Friedman2001}.
+This results in a learning process that minimizes a loss function by performing gradient descent in functional space.
+More precisely, adding each new predictor can be seen as a step in functional space with the goal of minimizing the loss function (\emph{i.e.}, the squared error for regression or the cross-entropy for classification).
+The result of the learning process is a function from inputs to targets that is optimal according to the particular loss function employed.

-It builds predictive models by sequentially adding weak regressors, typically \ac{DTR}, to correct the residuals of preceding models~\cite{Friedman2001}.
-A faster variant of \ac{GB} is XGBoost, which introduces regularization into the objective function and employs an improved branch-splitting method in \ac{DTR}, resulting in faster training and enhanced accuracy~\cite{Chen2016}.
-Another notable advancement is LightGBM, which accelerates \ac{GB} through novel sampling strategies and feature bundling methods, achieving high speed and performance~\cite{Ke2017}.
-CatBoost, further addresses prediction shifts in \ac{GB} by introducing a permutation-based technique~\cite{Prokhorenkova2018}.
+A faster variant of \ac{GB} is XGBoost, which introduces regularization into the objective function and employs an improved branch-splitting method in \ac{DTR}, resulting in faster training and enhanced accuracy~\citep{Chen2016}.
+Another notable advancement is LightGBM, which accelerates \ac{GB} through novel sampling strategies and feature bundling methods, achieving high speed and performance~\citep{Ke2017}.
+CatBoost, further addresses prediction shifts in \ac{GB} by introducing a permutation-based technique~\citep{Prokhorenkova2018}.

 The strong performance of \ac{GB} has led to the development of multi-class classification and multi-output regression models.
-These models extend \ac{GB} and its variants to address such problems more efficiently by restructuring \ac{GB} variants to support multi-output and multi-class problems within their loss functions and \ac{DTR}s.
-Gradient-Boosted Decision Trees for Multiple Outputs represents the multi-output extension of XGBoost~\cite{Zhang2021}, while Condensed-Gradient Boosting is a multi-output version of \ac{GB} that employs multi-output \ac{DTR}s~\cite{Emami2025}, which is also less complex than previous \ac{GB} variants in terms of both time and space requirements.
-These developments highlight flexibility and potential of the \ac{GB} framework for tackling more complex supervised learning problems involving multiple tasks.
+These models extend \ac{GB} and its variants to address such problems more efficiently by restructuring \ac{GB} variants to support multi-output and multi-class problems within their loss functions and base learners.
+Gradient-Boosted Decision Trees for Multiple Outputs represents the multi-output extension of XGBoost~\citep{Zhang2021}, while Condensed-Gradient Boosting is a multi-output version of \ac{GB} that employs multi-output \ac{DTR}~\citep{Emami2025}, which is also less complex than previous \ac{GB} variants in terms of both time and space requirements.
+These developments highlight flexibility and potential of \ac{GB} framework for tackling more complex supervised learning problems involving multiple tasks.